-Matt went for the sChicken Schnitzel Hawaii Burger with a ‘chicken’ schnitzel patty, veggie ‘bacon’, tomato, pineapple, lettuce and some fancy sauce.
+My friend went for the Schicken Schnitzel Hawaii Burger with a ‘chicken’ schnitzel patty, veggie ‘bacon’, tomato, pineapple, lettuce, and some fancy sauce.
 It was crispy and beachy and although I’m not big on fake meats but it wasn’t at all ‘meaty’.
-I can imagine eating this burger outdoors on a balmy summer evening.

 With super-friendly service, a relaxed vibe and amazing food at wallet-friendly prices, it would have been plain silly not to return!
 On our final day, we ducked back for ‘linner’ (lunch/dinner, obviously) before heading to the airport.

-This time I wanted something slightly lighter so I went for the Huton Wrap with Peking-style tofu, salad and ‘cheese’ sauce and Matt got the Hot Chilli Cheese Burger.
+This time I wanted something slightly lighter so I went for the Huton Wrap with Peking-style tofu, salad and ‘cheese’ sauce and my friend got the Hot Chilli Cheese Burger.

 Again, we were both really pleased with our choices, though I don’t think they could possibly outdo the first night.